 Terri A. Haack’s distinguished career spans more than 30 years in hotel and resort operations management.
 In her current role as president of Terranea Resort, she is responsible for the overall operating performance of the 102-acre, luxury resort.
 Terri spearheaded pre-construction operations for the $480 million property beginning in 2007, guiding start-up through Terranea Resort’s acclaimed debut in June 2009.
 Under her leadership, the resort employs more than 1,200 associates and continues to thrive as a top Destination Hotels property – renowned for its natural beauty and stewardship, award-winning cuisine, unique enrichment programs and unrivaled guest service.

-A longtime contributor to AH&LA, Terri currently serves on the organization’s Executive Committee and Board of Directors, representing the national resort segment, and is a member of the CH&LA Executive Committee and Chairman of the California Hotel & Lodging Association.
-Additionally, she is a founding board member of the Women In Lodging Executive Council and is the incoming Chairman.
-Haack is also the 2014 Chairman of the AH&LA Educational Foundation and a member of the Executive Committee of the AH&LA Resort Committee.
-She is a member of the Executive Committee of AH&LA, the 2014 Vice Chairman of CH&LA, 2014 Vice Chairman of Women in Lodging and Chairman of the Scholarship Committee for the AH&LA Education Foundation.
-Terri is also a member of the Board of Directors for The Palos Verdes’s Peninsula Chamber of Commerce and a member of the long-term strategic planning board for Marymount California University.
+A longtime contributor to AH&LA, Haack currently serves on the organization’s Executive Committee and Board of Directors, representing the national resort segment, and is a member of the CH&LA Executive Committee and Chairman of the Association.
+Additionally, she is a founding Board Member and Chairman of the Women In Lodging Executive Council, Chairman of the AH&LA Educational Foundation and has served on its scholarship committee for more than 25 years.
+Haack is also a member of the Board of Directors for the Palos Verdes Peninsula Chamber of Commerce and a member of the long-term strategic planning board for Marymount California University.

 Prior to Terranea, Terri first joined Destination Hotels in June 2002 to oversee redevelopment of the 1,600-acre Wild Dunes Resort, located on Isle of Palms near Charleston, South Carolina.
 She was instrumental in the launch of Wild Dunes’ $200 million master plan, which featured a state-of-the-art conference center, expansive spa and fitness facility, and more than 115 condo hotel units in a village retail setting.
 Additional duties spanned business development and acquisition, as well as regional operations responsibilities.
 Today, Terri is a shareholder with Lowe Enterprises, the parent company of Destination Hotels.
 Earlier in her career, Terri directed the repositioning of Kingsmill Resort as executive vice president and managing director for the luxury golf and spa resort, a subsidiary of Anheuser-Busch, Inc., located in Williamsburg, Virginia.
 She jointly served on the board of directors for Busch Properties, Inc., the real estate division of Anheuser-Busch, Inc.